You may wish to see an introductory page to this section first.

 From Robert Graves - The Greek Myths.

-The Loves of Zeus provided mosaic-makers with an opportunity to show their talent in the depiction of very different scenes; the portrayal of Zeus and Ganymede in isolation hinted to a sexual relationship between an adult male and an adolescent male, but this aspect was not highlighted in its traditional iconography .
+The Loves of Zeus provided mosaic-makers with an opportunity to show their talent in the depiction of very different scenes; the portrayal of Zeus and Ganymede in isolation hinted to a sexual relationship between an adult male and an adolescent male (see some mosaics in Tunisia), but this aspect was not highlighted in this mosaic.
 A statue of Zeus and Ganymede had a prominent place in the Palace of Emperor Tiberius at Sperlonga and a mosaic depicting the same subject was found at Emperor Hadrian's villa at Tivoli.

 Winter Dining Room with evidence of its hypocaust (heating system)